DETAILED ACTION

 a capacitor (capacitor C) with a signal electrode (at least lower electrode 86 and at least layer 53 of storage contact SC) and a counter electrode, (at least electrodes 88 and 89) the capacitor being over the transistor, and the signal electrode electrically being coupled to the second conductive region of the transistor and isolated from the first conductive region of the transistor; (See FIG. 1b)

-wherein the signal electrode comprises two upward extending pillars, and each upward extending pillar stacks over the active region and laterally expands to let two complete outermost edges thereof outside the active region along a direction perpendicular to an extension direction of the active region. (see annotated FIG. 1b, showing the two complete outermost sidewalls extending outside the active region along a direction perpendicular to an extension region of the active region, see also response to arguments)
+wherein the signal electrode comprises two upward extending pillars, and each upward extending pillar stacks over the active region and laterally expands to make a width of the each upward extending pillar along a direction perpendicular to an extension direction of the active region that is larger than a width of the active region along the direction perpendicular to the extension direction of the active region. (see annotated FIG. 1b, showing the two complete outermost sidewalls extending “laterally” (up and down the Figure) larger than the active region along a direction perpendicular to an extension region (left to right of the figure) of the active region, see also response to arguments)

 PNG